gt-crnch/crnch-summit-2024/student_poster_session/crnch_summit_poster_session_instructions.md

 To present a poster we ask you to do the following:
 1) [Fill out the survey here](https://gatech.co1.qualtrics.com/jfe/form/SV_3NJtDc1fS25toAm) with the information about your poster below including the abstract for your poster and a PDF version of the poster.
 2)  Please sign up for the summit [using this registration link](https://epay.gatech.edu/C20793_ustores/web/store_main.jsp?STOREID=560).
 You can select the audit option if you only plan to attend the poster session.
-3)  Bring your poster to the summit registration desk by 11 AM on Thursday, February 8th.
+3)  Bring your poster to the summit registration desk by 1 PM on Thursday, February 8th.
-4)  Prepare to present your poster and talk about it with other attendees around lunchtime (12 PM) on Thursday, Feb.
+4)  Prepare to present your poster and talk about it with other attendees around 4:30 PM on Thursday, Feb.
 8th.

 ## Printing your poster

-**NOTE**: We are asking you to please print and bring your poster Thursday morning by 11 AM.
+**NOTE**: We are asking you to please print and bring your poster to the check-in desk Thursday by 1 PM.
 Foam poster board (size 30x40) and easels will be provided for all presenters.
 You can print your poster either at the library or at Paper and Clay.

 [GT Library Poster Request and Instructions](https://www.library.gatech.edu/poster-request)